 Pre-licensure Program Admission Requirements

-The admission requirements are currently being revised.
-The most current admission criteria will be available on the College website (www.mercycollege.edu) after August 1, 2012.
-The criteria also may be obtained by calling the College at 419-251-1313 or emailing admissions@mercycollege.edu after August 1, 2012.
+The admission requirements are available on the College website (www.mercycollege.edu/ nursing).
+The criteria also may be obtained by calling the College at 419-251-1313 or emailing admissions@mercycollege.edu.

 RN-to-BSN Completion Program Admission Requirements